jtimonen/personal-website/content/posts/post-01/index.md

       model, init, rng, init_radius, true, logger, init_writer);
 {{< / highlight >}}

 where the parameter values are initialized.
 In `initialize()`, which is defined in [initialize.hpp](https://github.com/stan-dev/stan/blob/develop/src/stan/services/util/initialize.hpp), we try most 100 random initial points, until a point where log probability and its gradient can be evaluated successfully.
-In our case the first try is successfull.
+In our case the first try is successful.
 Therefore we can now think that we exist somewhere in the (unconstrained) parameter space, at a point stored in `cont_vector`.
 The next step is to call

 {{< highlight cpp>}}
   util::run_adaptive_sampler(